 - Remove the pan from the heat and leave for 2-3 minutes with the lid on.

-- Remove the bay leaves, fluff with a fork and then serve.
+- Remove the bay leaves and cinnamon stick, fluff with a fork and then serve.

 Each serving approximately contains: